Unleash/unleash/website/docs/reference/stickiness.md

 Custom stickiness is available starting from Unleash Enterprise v4.
 :::

-When using [the gradual rollout strategy](../reference/activation-strategies.md#gradual-rollout) or [feature toggle variants](./feature-toggle-variants.md), you can use parameters other than the user id to calculate stickiness.
+When using [the gradual rollout strategy](../reference/activation-strategies.md#gradual-rollout) or [feature flag variants](./feature-toggle-variants.md), you can use parameters other than the user id to calculate stickiness.
 More specifically, you can use any field, custom or otherwise, of the [Unleash Context](../reference/unleash-context.md) as long as you have enabled custom stickiness for these fields.

 :::note SDK compatibility